Conquest of Tunis (1535): Background

 In 1533, Suleiman the Magnificent ordered Hayreddin Barbarossa, whom he had summoned from Algiers, to build a large war fleet for Constantinople.
 Altogether 70 galleys were built in the winter of 1533–1534, manned by slave oarsmen, including 2,000 Jews.
-With this fleet, Barbarossa conducted aggressive raids along the coast of Italy, then conquered Tunis on 16 August 1534, ousting the theretofore local ruler, Muley Hasan, (Note: Also known as Muleassen in Italy, and Abu-Abd-Allah-Mohammed-el-Hasan in Tunis.) who had been subservient to the Spanish Barbarossa established a strong naval base in Tunis, which could be used for raids in the region, and on nearby Malta.
+With this fleet, Barbarossa conducted aggressive raids along the coast of Italy, then conquered Tunis on 16 August 1534, ousting the theretofore local ruler, Muley Hasan, (Note: Also known as Muleassen in Italy, and Abu-Abd-Allah-Mohammed-el-Hasan in Tunis.) who had been subservient to the Spanish.
+Barbarossa established a strong naval base in Tunis, which could be used for raids in the region, and on nearby Malta.

-Charles V assembled a large army of some 30,000 soldiers, 74 galleys rowed by chained Protestants shipped in from Antwerp, and 300 sailing ships, including the carrack and the Portuguese galleon São João Baptista (the most powerful ship in the world at the time) to drive the Ottomans from the region.
+Charles V was informed that should Barbarossa remain in power in Tunis, both Italy and Spain might be threatened by the Ottoman navy.
+He therefore assembled a large fleet to drive the Ottomans from the region.
+He recruited forces from the Republic of Genoa under his grand admiral Andrea Doria, the Spanish navy under Álvaro de Bazán the Elder, the Portuguese armada under his brother-in-law Infante Luís, the Papal fleet under Virginio Orsini and the Knights of Malta under Aurelio Botigela.
+The fleet would included some 30,000 soldiers, 74 galleys rowed by chained Protestants shipped in from Antwerp.

 The expense involved for Charles V was considerable, and at 1,000,000 ducats on par with the cost of Charles' campaign against Suleiman on the Danube.
 Unexpectedly, the funding of the conquest of Tunis came from the galleons sailing in from the New World, in the form of two million gold ducats extracted by Francisco Pizarro for releasing the Inca king Atahualpa, whom he nevertheless executed on 29 August 1533.

 Despite a request by Charles V, Francis I denied French support to the expedition, explaining that he was under a three-year truce with Barbarossa following the 1533 Ottoman embassy to France.
-Francis I was also in negotiations with Suleiman for a combined attack on Charles V following the 1534 Ottoman embassy.
+Francis I was also in negotiations with Suleiman for a combined attack on Charles V following the 1534 Ottoman embassy, and quickly advised Barbarossa of Charles' intention.
 Francis I only agreed to Pope Paul III's request that no fight between Christians occur during the time of the expedition.
+King Henry VIII of England and the Republic of Venice were also invited, but declined.
+Charles sent Genoese spy, Luigi de Presenda, to rendezvous with the exiled Muley Hasan, but he was betrayed by a morisco partner and captured.
+Barbarossa interrogated Presenda, who falsely assured him the emperor could not gather more than 150 ships against him.